luduvigo/assemblycoins/static/whitepaper.md

 - Colored coins will be secure; it will be cryptographically impossible to forge a transaction from the private key holder.

-####	AssemblyCoins vs Colored Coins
+####	Assembly Assets vs Colored Coins

-While colored coins are a general concept with an existing protocol and several groups working on their features, AssemblyCoins is a specific implementation of the colored coin concept.
+While colored coins are a general concept with an existing protocol and several groups working on their features, Assembly Assets is a specific implementation of the colored coin concept.
 In that sense it inherits from colored coins, which are of wide-ranging purpose, and applies them to a particular use case.
-AssemblyCoins represent ownership in Assembly products and a portion of their profits.
+Assembly Assets represent ownership in Assembly products and a portion of their profits.

-Because AssemblyCoins inherits from colored coins, our API will be designed for the most general use of colored coins.
+Because Assembly Assets inherits from colored coins, our API will be designed for the most general use of colored coins.
 A user should be able to manipulate all Open Assets-compliant colored coins with Assembly tools.
-Conversely, it should not be obligatory to use Assembly's API to manage AssemblyCoins.
+Conversely, it should not be obligatory to use Assembly's API to manage Assembly Assets.
 We hold no unique information; it's all on the Blockchain.

-####	Example AssemblyCoins Lifecycle
+####	Example Assembly Assets Lifecycle

 - Bart creates a new Product called "Doogle".
-With the Assembly API, which automates this task, Bart issues an encrypted statement declaring the issuance of AssemblyCoins which represent ownership in "Doogle".
+With the Assembly API, which automates this task, Bart issues an encrypted statement declaring the issuance of Assembly Assets which represent ownership in "Doogle".
 The initial issuing declaration states:
 	- The name of the product
-	- The metadata that will identify "Doogle" AssemblyCoins in future Bitcoin transactions.
+	- The metadata that will identify "Doogle" Assembly Assets in future Bitcoin transactions.

-- A special AssemblyCoins issuing address is generated via the Assembly API.
+- A special Assembly Assets issuing address is generated via the Assembly API.
 In the future it may be a multisig address in which the controlling keys are distributed to product stakeholders.
 As the issuer, this address controls the supply of this particular variety of colored coins.
   - The issuing address's private keys are used to encrypt Bart's issuance declaration, proving the founders' control over that address.
 His declaration includes metadata corresponding to the product.

-- As the first founder, Bart receives an initial 6000 AssemblyCoins of "Doogle", as is done presently.
+- As the first founder, Bart receives an initial 6000 Assembly Assets of "Doogle", as is done presently.
 These are sent to his personal address, not the issuing address, as a specially marked Bitcoin transaction.
-His ownership of "Doogle" AssemblyCoins is now an uncontested fact for all to see.
-The issuance of AssemblyCoins, as well as checking an address's assets, are available as Assembly API calls in addition to being open source.
+His ownership of "Doogle" Assembly Assets is now an uncontested fact for all to see.
+The issuance of Assembly Assets, as well as checking an address's assets, are available as Assembly API calls in addition to being open source.

 - Mildred comes along and helps build Doogle.
-Bart and other Core Team members award her a bounty on Assembly for that task, simultaneously signing a multisig transaction issuing Mildred new Doogle AssemblyCoins.
-Within a few minutes, Mildred has cryptographic control over her AssemblyCoins.
+Bart and other Core Team members award her a bounty on Assembly for that task, simultaneously signing a multisig transaction issuing Mildred new Doogle Assembly Assets.
+Within a few minutes, Mildred has cryptographic control over her Assembly Assets.

 - Soon Doogle is a smashing commercial success, receiving dollar-denominated profits through Assembly.
-Since Doogle's ownership is plainly visible on the Blockchain, Assembly distributes royalties to all the AssemblyCoins owners.
+Since Doogle's ownership is plainly visible on the Blockchain, Assembly distributes royalties to all the Assembly Assets owners.
 Those desiring distributions in dollars receive them through regular channels.
 Others receive bitcoins directly to their coinholding public addresses.
-There is a direct and immediate link between ownership of AssemblyCoins on the blockchain and payment by Assembly.
+There is a direct and immediate link between ownership of Assembly Assets on the blockchain and payment by Assembly.

-- Mildred sends her AssemblyCoins to another Bitcoin address that she controls.
+- Mildred sends her Assembly Assets to another Bitcoin address that she controls.
 That's fine.
-  Bitcoins are awarded to whichever address holds the relevant AssemblyCoins.
+  Bitcoins are awarded to whichever address holds the relevant Assembly Assets.

 Perhaps down the road Bart and Mildred will have the following capabilities: